 Elderly populations have a range of unique housing needs.
 First, elderly populations have higher housing cost-burdens (expenditures including housing and utilities that exceed 30% of income) than the general population.
 Households experiencing cost burden are often forced to cut back sharply on other necessities.
 On average, severely cost burdened households aged 65 and over in the bottom expenditure quartile spent 47% less on food and 50% less on healthcare than non-cost burdened households (Harvard Joint Center for Housing Studies, 2019).
-Recent studies by the Harvard Joint Center for Housing Studies, 2019).
-Recent studies by the Harvard Joint Center for Housing Studies 2018).
+Recent studies by the Harvard Joint Center for Housing Studies estimate that nearly a third (9.7 million) of all households age 65 or older faced cost-burdens (Harvard Joint Center for Housing Studies 2018).
 Meanwhile, half of that number (4.9 million) live with severe cost-burdens, paying half of their income to rents and utilities.
 Although the percentage of people age 50-65 with cost-burdens has decreased to 19.9%, this percentage still accounts for over 10.9 million households.